man90es/BDO-REST-API/README.md

 Available flags:
 - `-cachettl`
-	- Allows to specify cache TTL in minutes
+	- Specifies cache TTL in minutes
 	- Type: unsigned integer
 	- Default value: `180`
 - `-maintenancettl`
-	- Allows to limit how frequently scraper can check for maintenance end in minutes
+	- Limits how frequently scraper can check for maintenance end in minutes
 	- Type: unsigned integer
 	- Default value: `5`
+- `-maxtasksperclient`
+	- Limits the number of concurrent scraping tasks that can be executed per client
+	- Type: unsigned integer
+	- Default value: `5`
 - `-port`
-	- Allows to specify API server's port
+	- Specifies API server's port
 	- Type: unsigned integer
 	- Default value: `8001`
 	- Also available as `PORT` environment variable (doesn't work in Docker)
 - `-proxy`
-	- Allows to specify a list of proxies to make requests to BDO servers through
+	- Specifies a list of proxies to make requests to BDO servers through
 	- Type: string, space-separated list of IP addresses or URLs
 	- Default value: none, requests are made directly
 	- Also available as `PROXY` environment variable